The best email marketing practices encourage responsive design, endless testing, and customer retention strategies

 Spruce up welcome emails

 Write these as if they were handwritten letters.
 Thank them for subscribing, tell them what you usually write about, let them know how many times a week they’ll hear from you.
 If your list is segmented, point them in the direction of articles that you know will be of interest.
 Use this email to make a really great first impression.

 Test “from” lines

 You might be surprised that your “from” line is considered copy, but testing this line, perhaps changing it to the name of your editor, can have surprising test results, especially in B2C marketing.
 Internet copywriter Ivan Levison suggests testing the word “team” in your from line.
 “It makes it sound as if there’s a group of bright, energetic, enthusiastic people standing behind the product,” says Levison.
 At Mequoda, we’ve tested sending sales letter promotions from Don, with the from line of Don Nicholas.
 We get huge increases on opens with these efforts, but are careful not to overuse it.

 Optimize unsubscribe links

 Don’t hide your unsubscribe links or make them obscure.
 Keep people on your list by making them obvious, even funny.
 Here’s the unsubscribe button of one online marketer I subscribe to.
 The photo and joke changes every week.
 Additionally, keep people on your list by convincing them to stay with a carefully-crafted message on your unsubscribe page.
 Let them easily opt-out of daily emails and into weekly emails.
-And ask them to follow you on Twitter and Facebook too so that you don’t lose them completely!
+And ask them to follow you on social media, such as Facebook, too so that you don’t lose them completely!

 Email relationships fade over time.
 Combat this by creating a new segmented list and offering creative incentives to those who have stopped opening and clicking.